AwarenessOverload/AwarenessOverload/2019-09-27-Wheelchair-Challenges.md

 condition would stop using disabled parking bays.
 Only using it for five minutes, no one else is using it, there are loads of bays; are not good enough reasons.
-I have had many close shaves in car parks in my wheelchair when a car, especially a big car eg: BMW X5 or Range Rover hasn&#39;t seen my wheelchair as It&#39;s below their line of sight.
+I have had many close shaves in car parks in my wheelchair when a car, especially a big car eg: BMW X5 or Range Rover hasn't seen my wheelchair as Its below their line of sight.
 Should I risk an accident as someone is only using a bay for five minutes?
 Car parks often have slopes, which I mentioned earlier are a nightmare.
 <br/>